ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 + Go to Agents -> Webgates -> Search
 + From the list of available agents, select your SSO Webgate agent
 + From the agent's dedicated page, click the download button.
 Save the generated <b>OBAccessClient.xml</b> file
-+ Create the following folder structure on the ForgeRock AM instance:
++ Create the following folder structure on the ForgeRock AM filesystem:
 ```
 /path/to/config/oblix/lib
 ```